Using iOS & Android devices and BLE beacons for person location and incident alerts

 bitwise encryption of binary data

-Particularly, the team worked on an asynchronous method of polling devices.
+Particularly, the sports app developers worked on an asynchronous method of polling devices.
 The method features subscriptions to events, such as the appearance of a new device, its disappearance, or changing parameters.

 The application has been released on Apple’s App Store and Google Play.
 The apps are compatible with iOS 11.0 and up and Android 5.1 and up, respectively.